 Mushrooms are a cute way to accessorize for fall and this Crochet Mushroom Applique Pattern can be completed in less than 15 minutes!
 Add the crochet mushroom applique to hats, blankets, and wallets!

-The crochet mushroom applique pattern is quick, easy, and can be applied to nearly anything—blankets, hats, sweaters, gloves, bags, purses, and wallets!
+The crochet mushroom applique is quick, easy, and can be applied to nearly anything—blankets, hats, sweaters, gloves, bags, purses, and wallets!
 In fact, I used my mushroom applique on my crochet wallet pattern.

 The crochet mushroom applique is perfect for sewing onto items for fall markets, bazaars, or as gifts for your cottagecore aesthetic-loving friends.